 Thursday 26th September | 11am - 2pm

 Sunday 29th September | 2pm - 4pm

 The following interview is taking place by e-mail and will be updated with each response over the course of the Index Festival and On The Corner. . .

+BD.
 Jadene, tell us a little bit about yourself and what you are doing at the moment?

+JI.
 So I’m a student originally from Leeds, but I’m about to go back to Loughborough university, to complete the final year of my Fine Art degree.
 I’ve taken a break from student life, and have been living back at home in Leeds for a year.
 In my year out I wanted to experience work places that I hadn’t previously had a chance to get involved with, and to gain knowledge in other creative sectors, to consider other pathways post degree as a potential career.
-Up until recently I has been volunteering at Bradford science and media museum.
-I got the chance to work in their archive and collections care department, learning about conservation and repackaging, which was an exciting way to get involved with collections, I wouldn’t have otherwise been able to view and handle.
+Up until recently I have been volunteering at Bradford science and media museum.
+I got the chance to work in their archive and collections care department, learning about conservation and repackaging, which was an exciting way to get involved with collections I wouldn’t have otherwise been able to view and handle.

-More to come . . .
+More to come . . . .